openbmc/openbmc-build-scripts/kubernetes/Templates/README.md

   script.
 - **sclaim**: The "shared-state" PVC, the external mount for the shared state cache directory used to reduce the time it takes to do the build using cache.
 Defined in the launch script.
-- **oclaim**: The "openbmc-cache" PVC, the external mount for the OpenBMC directory that is used for the build.
-This is done to allow for us to use this for testing were we use a specific checkout of a git repo.
-Defined in the launch script.
-- **obmcdir**: The OpenBMC directory path that is used internally in the container to do the build.
+- **builddir**: The OpenBMC directory path that is used internally in the container to do the build.
   Defined in the build-setup.sh script.
 - **sscdir**: The shared state cache directory used to speed up build times.
 Defined in the build-setup.sh script.
 This is where the container will mount the sclaim.
-- **obmcext**: The OpenBMC directory path that is used to create the internal copy.
-This is the path to which the oclaim will be mounted to.
+- **obmcext**: The directory path that is used to store the OpenBMC repo.
+This is the path that will normally be mounted to the NFS mount.
 Defined in the build-setup.sh script.

 ##QEMU-Build
 - **hclaim**: The "home" PVC, the external mount for the home directory.
 Defined in the launch